 The arithmetic optimization package handles code generation for addition and multiplication.
-The algorithm that is used is a standard one, namely, first sorting the arguments by type and then by priority sequence within a particular type.
+The algorithm used is a standard one that first sorts the arguments by type and then by priority sequence within a particular type.
 The sequence depends on whether the arguments are memory or accumulator references.
 A single set of functions handles both multiplication and addition, with the aid of several functional arguments.